plinss/bindtool/README.md

 DKIM (TXT) records are specified as follows:

-    {{dkim:domain:host:ttl}}
+    {{dkim:selector:domain:host:ttl}}

 All arguments are optional.

+* `selector` is the DKIM selector.
+The default value is specified in the `settings` section of the config file.
 * `domain` is the name of the OpenDKIM private key.
-If an absolute path is not specified, the key will be in a path relative to `/etc/opendkim/keys` (may be changed in the config file) and in a file named `default.private`, e.g. `/etc/opendkim/<domain>/default.private`.
+If `domain` is an absolute path, it will be used verbatim, otherwise the file path will be relative to the configured `dkim` directory and the file name will be passed into the correspoding file name format string.
+The default value is the name of the source zone file.
 * `host` is the host name for the DKIM key.
 The default value is `@`
 * `ttl` is the TTL value for the TXT record.